sandyschumann/cogflexreplication/README.md

 ### Directories

-#### public dataset.csv
+#### full public dataset.csv
-- This is the public dataset.
-The original dataset, with which all analyses were conducted, includes six additional cases.
-These six participants, however, did not consent to sharing their data with other researchers.
+- This is the full dataset; potentially identifying information has been removed.

 #### code book.pdf
 - This document includes the code book, indicating which variable assesses (how) which concept.